iamwithnail/miniature-barnacle/README.md

 - Investigate divergence between Unit test on url encoded hashes and manually checked browsers.
 Former truncates the URL and gives a 404, latter trips the validation and correctly returns 400 Bad Request with appropriate detail.
 Neither processes the hash (as desired).
 - Improve test coverage - currently 76%, largely driven by lack of graph testing.
 - Migrate to Py3 - the numpy (very heavyweight and large) dependency could be resolved using Python3.
+- Odd behaviour around leading slash for / root URL (being deprecated in 1.10) - unittests resolve this to / when no leading slash present in urls.py, but browser correctly resolves to 404 handler.